sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [Mat2002] Jiří Matousek, "Lectures on Discrete Geometry", Springer,
              2002

 ..
-[Mas1995] Mason, Geoffrey The quantum double of a finite group and its role
+[Mas1995] Mason, Geoffrey. *The quantum double of a finite group and its role
-            in conformal field theory.
-Groups '93 Galway/St. Andrews, Vol. 2, 405–417, London Math.
+             in conformal field theory*.
+Groups '93 Galway/St. Andrews, Vol. 2, 405-417, London Math.
 Soc.
 Lecture Note Ser., 212, Cambridge, 1995.

 ..
 [Ma2009] Sarah Mason, An Explicit Construction of Type A Demazure
             Atoms, Journal of Algebraic Combinatorics, Vol. 29,